sifra dišúa‘ nebiya

 16But Yeshua` said to the woman, ‘Your repentance has redeemed you; go in peace.’

-141. 1Yeshua` was invited to dinner at the house of a man who thought he could increase his standing with the people by inviting Yeshua` into his home.
+141. 1Yeshua` was invited to dinner at the house of the chief elder of a synagogue, who thought he could increase his standing with the people by inviting Yeshua` into his home.

 2When he arrived, he noticed how a number of guests were choosing the places of honour.